The 5 Best Sleep Trackers

 To learn more about Muse S and how I use it for both meditation and sleep tracking, check out my in-depth Muse S review.

-The only non-wearable sleep tracking device that I’ve found to be relatively accurate and reliable is Eight Sleep’s Pod 3, which is a temperature-controlled smart mattress that has a series of built-in sensors called “the Active Grid.”
+The only non-wearable sleep tracking device that I’ve found to be relatively accurate and reliable is Eight Sleep’s Pod 4, which is a water-based, temperature-control smart mattress that has a series of built-in sensors called “the Active Grid.”

-I’ve been using the Pod to track my sleep for the past few years.
-Based on the comparison data I’ve collected, Eight Sleep’s tracking capability is more or less in line with the WHOOP strap.
+I’ve been using Eight Sleep to track my sleep for the past few years.
+Based on the comparison data I’ve collected, the Pod system’s tracking capability is more or less in-line with WHOOP and the Ultrahuman Ring Air.

-Of course, the big advantage of the Eight Sleep Pod is that you don’t need to wear a tracker on your body.
+Of course, the big advantage is that you don’t need to wear a tracker on your body.
 Additionally, Eight Sleep’s temperature control system gives you the tools to not only measure but actively improve your sleep.

-You can learn more about the Pod in my in-depth Eight Sleep review.
+You can learn more about the Pod system in my in-depth Eight Sleep review.

-If you want to give the Pod a try, you can use the link below and get $300 off.
+If you want to give it a try, you can use the link below and enter promo code KUMMER at checkout to get $100 to $200 off (depending on which model you purchase).

 Considering that the Apple Watch’s heart rate sensor and ECG feature are both FDA-approved, and are incredibly accurate according to third-party testing, you would expect the device’s sleep tracking to be at least fairly accurate.

-Unfortunately, that’s not the case.
-The sleep data reported by my Apple Watch Ultra running watchOS 9 doesn’t match the data reported by my other (more technologically advanced) sleep trackers.
+However, the sleep data reported by my Apple Watch Ultra (running watchOS 9 at the time) never matched the data reported by my other (more technologically-advanced) sleep trackers, including WHOOP 4.

 Sleep data from Apple Watch Ultra (left) vs. WHOOP 4.0 (right).